-How Does an Asset Based Loan Work?
+How Does an Asset-Based Loan Work?

 Accounts Receivable (A/R)

 Accounts receivable (A/R) are invoices sent by businesses to customers for goods or services that have been delivered or completed but have not been paid for by the customer.
-Account receivables are also considered any amounts of money owed by a customer to a business for products or services delivered even without and invoice.
-Proper accounting principles account for these outstanding invoices by listing on a balance sheet and a running tally account receivable aging report.
+Account receivables are also considered any amount of money owed by a customer to a business for products or services delivered even without an invoice.
+Proper accounting principles account for these outstanding invoices by listing them on a balance sheet and a running tally account receivable aging report.
 These accounts receivable listings can be used as collateral and are a great option for businesses that have outstanding invoices but no capital.
 Accounts receivable financing options can help your business make the most out of unpaid invoices.

 Machinery and Equipment

 Equipment refers to machinery, heavy equipment, or devices used for operating a business, typically in a professional, industrial, construction, or scientific environment.